 Made with durable outer casings, the speakers can endure humidity, water, salt spray, heat, UV rays, and freezing temperatures.

 The audio quality is excellent, too.
 Sonos’ outdoor speakers live up to the company’s reputation for quality sound.
 The speaker system’s audio performance punches way beyond its physical weight and size.
 The system produced some of the clearest and most well-balanced audio we’ve ever heard from speakers in its category.

 The Sonos Outdoor Speakers can be used with any stereo equipment.
 However, the manufacturers engineered them to be used with the Sonos Amp.
 When connected to the Amp, you can wirelessly stream music to the speakers through the Sonos App or AirPlay 2.

 All in all, these speakers are a brilliant audio solution for your patio and backyard.
-You’ll have to pay a premium for the Sonos Outdoor Speakers connectivity and ease of use.
-In return, these speakers will provide you flawless, crystal clear outdoor audio for years to come.
+You’ll have to pay a premium for the Sonos Outdoor Speakers’ connectivity and ease of use.
+In return, these speakers will provide you with flawless, crystal-clear outdoor audio for years to come.

 Wirecutter gives the OSD Audio AP650 high marks for its wonderfully clear sound.
 We think these speakers deserve the praise.
 That said, the discerning audiophile who takes a Near-Field Scanner to these speakers may have issues with the results.

 We can’t say that these are first-rate hi-fi speakers.
 Those will cost you a little more.
 Even so, the AP650 speakers will handily push enough bass for R&B, hip-hop, and rock for an afternoon barbecue.